pekwm/pekwm/doc/actions.md

 all of the currently active clients child/parent windows above other frames.

+If there is a fullscreen window or an always-on-top one that completely covers the frame to be raised, it will be iconfied.

 **Lower (bool)**

 Lowers a frame under other frames.
 If bool is true lowers a frame and